-When dealing with images, we usually come across two popular extensions, JPG and JPEG.
+When dealing with images, we come across two popular extensions, JPG and JPEG.
 Sometimes, this can be confusing because they are so similar that it can be difficult to distinguish between them.

 The two are widely used in online projects.

 Both formats are still all around the net, meaning most pictures we download are in JPG and JPEG.
-Of course, we also see formats that may sound familiar like PNG and GIF.
+Of course, we also see formats that may sound familiar, like PNG and GIF.

 JPG vs JPEG